Suno RPG Battle BGM Prompts: 10 Combat Loop Templates

 • Boss-vs-boss feel: dueling melodies between strings and brass

-• Generate 4 takes — pick the one whose first 8 seconds loop cleanest into the last 8
+• Generate 2 takes per prompt, then pick the one whose first 8 seconds loop cleanest into the last 8.

 FAQ